kubesphere/website/content/en/docs/quick-start/all-in-one-on-linux.md

 {{< notice note >}}

-After you download KubeKey, If you transfer it to a new machine also with poor network connections to GitHub, you must run `export KKZONE=cn` again before you proceed with the steps below.
+After you download KubeKey, If you transfer it to a new machine also with poor network connections to Googleapis, you must run `export KKZONE=cn` again before you proceed with the steps below.

 {{</ notice >}}